-Here are a list of potential high volume, low bid-ask spread stocks that are inter-listed on the TSX and NYSE(generated from TMX.COM).
+Here is a list of potential high volume, low bid-ask spread stocks that are inter-listed on the TSX and NYSE(generated from TMX.COM).
 Personally, I like using the big banks, the higher the share price, the better.

 TSX/US Symbol Issue Name

 - BNS/BNS Bank of Nova Scotia (The)

 - CM/CM Canadian Imperial Bank of Commerce

 - CNR/CNI Canadian National Railway Co.

 - CNQ/CNQ Canadian Natural Resources Limited